convergencelabs/convergence-client-javascript/README.md

 ## License
 The Convergence JavaScript client is licensed under the [Lesser GNU Public License v3](COPYING.LESSER) (LGPLv3).
-This allows developers to use the client without having to release their code under the LGPLv3 assuming, they only use the client as a library and do not modify it.
+This allows developers to use the client without having to release their code under the LGPLv3, assuming they only use the client as a library and do not modify it.
 Refer to the [LICENSE](LICENSE) and [COPYING.LESSER](COPYING.LESSER) for the specific terms and conditions of the license.

 The Convergence Client is also available under a Commercial License.
 If you are interested in a non-open source license please contact us at [Convergence Labs](https://convergencelabs.com).